Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 Without quoting process scripture, many decisions, like allowing in office participation, become daunting.
 Nor does watching papa and mama bear big companies communications decisions necessarily tell you what is right for you.

 The good news is that our industry over-estimates the cost of experimentation.
-Some easy communications process
+Some easy process experiments:
-experiments:
 * Try different communications tools for a hack-a-thon
 * Run a parallel process for technical debt instead of a retro
+* A separate track for technical debt and fund it (by percentage of time for instance)
 * "Just right" size your backlog and the amount each item is specified
 * Have ongoing feedback instead of end of sprint demo meetings
 * Drop scheduled 1-1 meetings in favor of an office hours approach